mr-alexov/gcp/readme.md

 To use it one needs python installed in the system, and correct script to launch _python gcp.py_ with the folder name in path -- the example provided as gcp.bat

 Then it is as simpe as to type _gcp_ , paste the repo link and hit Enter

+The name came from Git Clone (with) Python